NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 Quantitative ChIP-seq methods allow us to compare the effect of DNA-protein interactions across samples.
 In our lab we developed **MINUTE-ChIP**, a multiplexed quantitative ChIP-seq method.

-To process the data with produce with this method, we developed Minute.
+To process the raw data produced with this method, we developed **Minute**.
 Minute takes multiplexed MINUTE-ChIP FASTQ files and outputs a set of normalized, scaled bigWig files that can be directly compared across conditions.

 We are going to analyse H3K27m3 data from human ESCs, where we have shown that Naive cells H3K27m3 landscape looks very different when compared to Primed cells in a quantitative manner.